Skip to main content

 Accent Color Override

 The Accent color section under the theme picker lets you override a theme's accent with any CSS color.
-It's useful when a theme's surfaces are right but you want a different pop color: a team brand color, a personal preference, or just more contrast for CVD reasons.
+Use it when a theme's surfaces are right but you want a different accent: a team brand color, a personal preference, or more contrast for color vision reasons.

 The override persists across app restarts and rides alongside any theme you switch to.
-Live previews (hover, keyboard focus, theme palette arrowing) also show the override combined with the previewed theme, so what you see is what you'll get.
+Live previews, whether from hover, keyboard focus, or theme palette arrowing, show the override combined with the previewed theme, so what you see is what you get.

 Tip

-Exporting a theme while an accent override is active bakes the override into the exported JSON (as the accent-primary token).
-That makes exports a handy way to share a themed variant with a custom accent color, no JSON editing required.
+Exporting a theme while an accent override is active bakes the override into the exported JSON, as the accent-primary token.
+So an export is a handy way to share a themed variant with a custom accent color, no JSON editing required.

 Match System Appearance

-The Match system appearance toggle in the theme picker lets Daintree follow your operating system's dark/light mode.
-When enabled, the app switches automatically whenever your OS appearance changes.
+The Match system appearance toggle in the theme picker tells Daintree to follow your operating system's dark/light mode.
+When it's on, the app switches automatically whenever your OS appearance changes.

 Two sub-pickers appear below the toggle: Preferred dark theme and Preferred light theme.
-These let you choose which specific theme to use for each mode.
+These set which specific theme to use for each mode.
 The defaults are Daintree for dark and Bondi Beach for light.

-One thing to note: manually selecting a theme from the main picker while follow-system is active will automatically disable the toggle.
-This prevents the OS from overriding a deliberate choice.
+One thing to note: selecting a theme from the main picker while follow-system is on disables the toggle.
+That stops the OS from overriding a deliberate choice.

 Terminal Color Schemes

-The Terminal subtab also includes font size (8–24 px), font family (JetBrains Mono or system monospace), and dock density controls, among others.
+The Terminal subtab also covers font size (8–24 px), font family (JetBrains Mono or system monospace), and other terminal display settings.
 Color scheme selection is the focus of this section.

 Choosing a Color Scheme

 A sticky search input sits at the top of the grid for filtering by name.
-Light schemes display a small "light" badge on their card.
-Selecting a scheme applies it immediately to all open terminal and agent panels — both use ANSI rendering.
+Light schemes carry a small "light" badge on their card.
+Selecting a scheme applies it immediately to all open terminal and agent panels, since both use ANSI rendering.

 Match App Theme

-Match App Theme is the default selection and keeps your terminal colors in sync with whatever app theme you're using.
-Rather than a fixed palette, it reads the active theme's terminal color tokens and applies them to the terminal in real time.
+Match App Theme is the default selection.
+It keeps your terminal colors in sync with whatever app theme you're using.
+Instead of a fixed palette, it reads the active theme's terminal color tokens and applies them to the terminal in real time.

-Daintree and Bondi Beach have hand-crafted terminal color mappings designed alongside their app themes.
-All other app themes supply their own terminal colors through CSS custom properties, so every theme gets a distinct terminal palette that complements its UI chrome.
-There's no generic fallback here: switching from Fiordland to Highlands gives you a genuinely different terminal look.
+Daintree and Bondi Beach have hand-crafted terminal color mappings, designed alongside their app themes.
+Every other app theme supplies its own terminal colors through CSS custom properties, so each one gets a distinct terminal palette that complements its UI chrome.
+There's no generic fallback here.
+Switching from Fiordland to Highlands gives you a genuinely different terminal look.

-The hybrid input bar (the command input inside terminal panels) also derives its colors from the active terminal scheme.
-Background, foreground, cursor, and chip colors all update to match, keeping the input bar visually consistent with the terminal output above it.
+The hybrid input bar, the command input inside terminal panels, also takes its colors from the active terminal scheme.
+Background, foreground, cursor, and chip colors all update to match, keeping the input bar consistent with the terminal output above it.

 Note

 Match App Theme is dynamic.
-When you switch app themes, the terminal colors update automatically.
-If you'd rather lock in a specific terminal look regardless of which app theme you're using, pick one of the named schemes instead.
+Switch app themes and the terminal colors update automatically.
+To lock in a specific terminal look regardless of the app theme, pick one of the named schemes instead.

 Built-in Schemes

 Daintree ships with 25 built-in terminal color schemes.
-Seven are Daintree originals designed to pair with the app's own themes, and eighteen are community favorites ported from popular editor and terminal projects.
+Seven are Daintree originals, designed to pair with the app's own themes.
+The other eighteen are community favorites ported from popular editor and terminal projects.

 Daintree originals